luciomartinez/rch/README.md

 ## Deployment

-I'm far from it, but at the moment you can move it to the `/usr/bin` folder to use it from any place
+It's far from it, but at the moment you can move it to the `/usr/bin` folder to use it from any place

  1. [Download the script](https://github.com/lucio-martinez/rch/releases)

  2. Move it to the binaries folder with

   `sudo mv /path/to/the/downloaded/script/rch.sh /usr/bin/rch`